 I get many phone calls from clients and prospective clients about the peculiar document, called a Notice of Ability To Return To Work.
 This is a form, LIBC 757, sent to an injured worker pursuant to Section 306(b) (3) of the Pennsylvania Workers’ Compensation Act.
 That provision states, “If the insurer receives medical evidence that the claimant is able to return to work in any capacity, then the insurer must provide prompt written notice, on a form prescribed by the department, to the claimant, which states all of the following:

-1) The nature of the employe’s physical condition or change of condition.
+• The nature of the employee’s physical condition or change of condition.

-2) That the employe has an obligation to look for available employment.
+• That the employee has an obligation to look for available employment.

-3) That proof of available employment opportunities may jeopardize the employe’s right to receipt of ongoing benefits.
+• That proof of available employment opportunities may jeopardize the employee’s right to receipt of ongoing benefits.

-4) That the employe has the right to consult with an attorney in order to obtain evidence to challenge the insurer’s contentions. (emphasis added)
+• That the employee has the right to consult with an attorney in order to obtain evidence to challenge the insurer’s contentions. (emphasis added)

 Here is a link to the Notice of Ability to Return To Work LIBC-757 form.

 The Notice of Ability To Return To Work Form is often misinterpreted as an actual offer by the time of injury Employer for the Claimant to return to work.
 This is not true- unless the form is actually accompanied by a job offer letter.
 The Notice of Ability To Return To Work in a PA Workers’ Comp case is simply what is says- it’s a notice.
 Be careful to make sure a job offer isn’t enclosed with the Notice.
 If you are confused, call Pennsylvania Work Comp Law Firm Cardamone Law to give you a free consult on everything related to Pennsylvania workers’ compensation law and cases.